Autism Signs in Babies and Toddlers: A Practical Checklist

 What are some common symptoms of autism spectrum disorder?

-I knew something was different with my son, Grayson, when he was 13 months old.
-I wouldn’t call what I went through the classic “Stages of Grief”… but I definitely went through many stages of coming to terms with Grayson being autistic.
+I knew something was different about my son, Grayson, when he was 13 months old.
+I wouldn’t say I went through the classic “stages of grief,” but I did experience many emotions as I came to terms with the possibility that Grayson was autistic.

 Does that make sense?

-Autism is very complicated in that every child that falls on the spectrum is SO DIFFERENT.
-However, signs and symptoms can be grouped in to some major categories that many children on the spectrum exhibit.
+Autism is complex because every child on the spectrum is very different.
+That said, many of the signs and symptoms can be grouped into a few major categories that are commonly seen in children with autism.

 What are some common signs of autism?